Many Men (Wish Death)

-"Many Men (Wish Death)" is a song by American rapper 50 Cent, from his debut studio album Get Rich or Die Tryin' (2003).
-The song samples "Out of the Picture" by Tavares and was produced by Darrell "Digga" Branch, Eminem and Luis Resto.
+"Many Men (Wish Death)" is a song by American rapper 50 Cent from his debut studio album Get Rich or Die Tryin' (2003).
+The song was produced by Darrell "Digga" Branch, Eminem and Luis Resto.
+Despite the song charting and having a music video, it was only released as a promotional single.

+Background and recording

+Darrell "Digga" Branch began working on the instrumental that eventually became "Many Men (Wish Death)" around "two or three years" prior to its official release.
+He developed it whilst working with The Diplomats on early material for their debut album Diplomatic Immunity (2003); however, the group never completed this song.
+The instrumental was then offered to Nas during the recording of his 2002 album God's Son by his A&R Lenny "Linen" Nicholson; Nas recorded vocals over the instrumental (along with his cousin and Bravehearts member Nashawn), but also never finished the song as according to Nicholson it "was a track that he just fell out of love with".

+50 Cent first became aware of the instrumental after fellow rapper and Diplomats associate Cam'ron introduced him to Digga; after hearing the instrumental at a Nas recording session, he liked it and asked Nicholson to send him a copy to record to.
+With Nas' permission, Nicholson agreed, since he knew that "50 was looking for something just to stay busy and to keep writing".
+Once 50 Cent had finished his recording in Sha Money XL's basement studio, Sha Money XL travelled to Detroit and gave the recording to Eminem, where the pair "spent about a week or two" mixing the track and adding additional sound effects; co-producer Luis Resto also provided a guitar section.
+Sha Money XL finally played the completed song to Digga via telephone, and after hearing it again in his lawyer's office Digga was satisfied that it sounded "exactly what I wanted it to be, as far as having that gritty, dirty type feeling".

 Music video

 The video was directed by Jessy Tererro and produced by Jill Hardin and Darrell "Digga" Branch.
-The song's music video is about 50 Cent's shooting from May 24, 2000, when he was shot 9 times in Queens, New York, United States.
+The song's music video is about 50 Cent's shooting from May 24, 2000, when he was shot nine times in Queens, New York.
 Mekhi Phifer appears in the video as 50's hitman.
 Adam Rodriguez and Rory Cochrane, both stars of CSI: Miami at the time of production, appear as detectives.
 Gabriel Casseus appears as a person who is allied with the person that shoots 50 Cent.
 Tommy Lister appears as one of 50 Cent's associates.
 G-Unit members Lloyd Banks and Young Buck make cameo appearances.